mt-morning/CS5610_GroupProject/README.md

 - Implement About page, About API: install HMR, redirect, setup data sending and data fetch from API

 ### Miranda
+- Helped deploy to Heroku
+- Moved product add to the navigation bar from the inventory table
+  - added more fields for product creation form (react-bootstrap)
+  - added category as another read field for inventory table
+- Fix filter for products and some errors (parseInt)

 ## Iter 1.0 Notes: